-- B. Qualified applicants will receive a letter of conditional acceptance sometime in April.
-Enclosed with this letter will be a Certificate of Acceptance (COA) a physical form, and a form to complete criminal background drug screen and immunization tracking. - C. COAs are due to Student Development (F-100) by May 1. - D. Physical forms must be uploaded through Viewpoint Screening by June 1.
-Physical exams must be completed by a physician, nurse practitioner, or physician's assistant within 12 months prior to the first day of class. - E. Immunizations required are: - a.
+- B. Qualified applicants will receive a letter of conditional acceptance by the end of April.
+Enclosed with this letter will be a Certificate of Acceptance (COA) a physical form, and a form to complete criminal background drug screen and immunization tracking. - C. COAs are due to Student Development (F-100) by May 15. - D. Physical forms must be uploaded through Viewpoint Screening by June 1.
+Physical exams must be completed by a physician, nurse practitioner, or physician's assistant within 12 months prior to the first day of class. - E. Proof of immunizations must be uploaded to Viewpoint Screening.
+Immunizations required are: - a.
 Tetanus Tdap within the last 10 years, - b.
 Measles, Mumps and Rubella (MMR) - 2 shots or a positive titer with results and date, - c.
 Hepatitis B (Hep B) 3 shots or a positive titer with results and date, - d.
 Varicella times two or a positive titer, - e.
 Annual flu vaccine by October 31st for the current flu season; and - f.
-2 Step TB Skin test or proof of annual test for two years.
-If last annual TB skin test is more than a year old a two-step test will be required.
-Two-steps must be done less than 30 days apart.
+Two Step TB Skin test or proof of annual TB skin tests for the past three years.
+If the last annual TB skin test is more than a year old, a two-step TB skin test will be required.
+Two step TB skin tests must be done less than 30 days apart.
+Students may also substitute a Quantiferron Gold blood test in the place of a TB skin test.
+Students that have tested positive for TB in the past must have a current negative chest XRAY that has been completed within the last year.